sishir2001/PinRex/README.md

 # PinRex - Pincode Regex Generator

-This command line tool takes in a list of pincodes and generates a regular expression (regex) based on the provided list.
-The generated regex can be used to match and validate pincodes in various applications.
+This command line tool takes in a list of postal codes in JSON format and generates optimized regular expressions that match the provided codes.
+The generated regex patterns can be used to validate postal codes in various applications.

+## Features

+- Generates optimized regex patterns for postal code validation
+- Handles large sets of postal codes efficiently
+- Supports verification of generated patterns
+- Configurable regex length limits
+- JSON input/output format

+## Prerequisites

+- C++ compiler with C++11 support
+- Make build system
+- nlohmann/json library for C++

 ## Installation

 1. Clone the repository:

         git clone https://github.com/sishir2001/PinRex

 2. Navigate to the project directory:

         cd PinRex

-3. Create and activate a virtual environment (optional but recommended):

-        python -m venv PinRex
-        source PinRex/bin/activate

-4. Install the dependencies:

-        pip install -r requirements.txt
+3. Build the project:

+        mkdir build
+        cd build
+        cmake --build ..

 ## Usage

-To generate a regex based on a list of pincodes, run the following command:
+To generate regex patterns based on a list of postal codes, run the following command:

-    python ./src/main.py -i <input_file_path>.csv -o <output_file_path>.csv

-- `-i` or `--input` options for specifying the path of input csv file
-- `-o` or `--output` options for specifying the path of output csv file
+    ./pinrex -i <input_file_path>.json -o <output_file_path>.json [-l <regex_length_limit>] [--verify]

+Options:

+- `-i`: Input JSON file path containing postal codes
+- `-o`: Output JSON file path for generated regex patterns
+- `-l`: Optional regex length limit (default: 1000)
+- `--verify`: Optional flag to verify generated regex patterns
+- `--version`: Display version information

 ## Input File Format

-The input file should be a CSV file with a single column containing the list of pincodes.
-Each pincode should be on a separate line.
+The input file should be a JSON file containing an array of postal codes under the "postalCodes" key.

-Example input file:
+Example input file (input.json):

-    Pin,State
-    123456,Telangana
-    123478,Telangana
-    345678,Karnataka
-    349823,Karnataka
+    {
+        "postalCodes": [
+            110001,
+            110002,
+            110003,
+            110004,
+            110005
+        ]
+    }

-## Output
+## Output Format

-The generated regex will match the provided pincodes.
-You can use this regex in your applications to validate and match pincodes.
+The output will be a JSON file containing the generated regex patterns that match the input postal codes.

-Example output:
+Example output (output.json):

-    State,Regex
-    Telangana,"^1234(56|78)"
-    Karnataka,"^34(5678|9823)"
+    {
+        "regexes": [
+            "^11000[1-5]$"
+        ]
+    }

+The generated regex patterns:

+- Are anchored with `^` and `$` to ensure exact matches
+- Use character classes `[]` for ranges of digits
+- Use grouping `()` to capture common prefixes
+- Use alternation `|` to match different possibilities

+## Verification

+You can verify the generated regex patterns using the `--verify` flag:

+    ./pinrex -i input.json -o output.json --verify

+This will check if:

+1. The regex patterns only match valid postal codes
+2. All valid postal codes are matched by the patterns
+3. No invalid postal codes are matched

+## Error Handling

+The program includes error checking for:

+- Invalid input file format
+- Missing input/output files
+- Invalid JSON structure
+- Invalid command-line arguments
+- Regex generation failures

+## Performance

+The tool is optimized to:

+- Handle large sets of postal codes
+- Generate compact regex patterns
+- Minimize regex backtracking
+- Maintain reasonable memory usage

-# Contributing
+## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, please:

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+Please ensure your code follows the existing style and includes appropriate tests.

-# License
+## License
 This project is licensed under the [MIT License](LICENSE).